Shake, Rattle & Roll IV

-Shake, Rattle & Roll IV is a 1992 Filipino horror anthology film and the fourth installment of the Shake, Rattle & Roll film series.
+Shake, Rattle & Roll IV is a 1992 Filipino horror anthology film and the fourth installment of the Shake, Rattle & Roll film series, following the third film in 1991.
 It is produced by Regal Films, and was directed by Peque Gallaga and Lore Reyes.
 It is an entry to the 1992 Metro Manila Film Festival.

+The film consists of three stories: a college student discovers her chemistry professor transforms into a monster after drinking a potion; a neighborhood is terrorized when a monster living in a park tree kidnaps children; and a slum community discovers a church nun is secretly a manananggal responsible for local murders.

 The film was originally meant to be the final installment in the series up until the release of the fifth installment, Shake, Rattle & Roll V, in 1994.